 print(shape)

-Here we can see the 1024 embedding dimensionality produced by Cohere's small model, and the 1000 samples we built embeddings for.
+You can see the 1024 embedding dimensionality produced by Cohere’s embed-english-v3.0 model, and the 1000 samples you built embeddings for.

-Now that we have our embeddings we can move on to indexing them in the Pinecone vector database.
-For this we need a Pinecone API key, sign up for one here.
+Now that you have your embeddings, you can move on to indexing them in the Pinecone vector database.
+For this, you need a Pinecone API key.

-We first initialize our connection to Pinecone, and then create a new index for storing the embeddings (we will call it "cohere-pinecone-trec").
-When creating the index we specify that we would like to use the cosine similarity metric to align with Cohere's embeddings, and also pass the embedding dimensionality of 1024.
+You first initialize our connection to Pinecone and then create a new index called cohere-pinecone-trec for storing the embeddings.
+When creating the index, you specify that you would like to use the cosine similarity metric to align with Cohere’s embeddings, and also pass the embedding dimensionality of 1024.

 # initialize connection to pinecone (get API key at app.pinecone.io)